nicpenning/kibana-ctf/README.md

 ## Requirements
 - PowerShell 7+ (For Setup [Manual/Automated])
-- Elastic Stack (Kibana and Elasticsearch 8.16+) -> Can be retrived using included script!
+- Elastic Stack (Kibana and Elasticsearch 8.17+) -> Can be downloaded and set up using included script!
-- CTFd (Latest) -> Can be retrived using included script!
+- CTFd (Latest) -> Can be downloaded and set up using included script!

 ```
  ./Invoke-Kibana-CTF-Setup.ps1